-- Friable asbestos is flaky or powdery.
-It can be crumbled or reduced to a powder without much pressure.
-Friable asbestos can easily release fibres into the air if it is disturbed.
-Friable asbestos is often called Class A asbestos. - Non-friable asbestos usually has asbestos fibres bonded into another material such as cement or vinyl.
+- Friable asbestos is flaky or powdery and can be crumbled or reduced to a powder without much pressure.
+Friable asbestos can easily release fibres into the air if it is disturbed. - Non-friable asbestos usually has asbestos fibres bonded into another material such as cement or vinyl.
 Non-friable asbestos is less likely to release asbestos fibres into the air unless it is disturbed or has started to deteriorate.
-Non-friable asbestos is often called Class B asbestos.